In Vitro and In Vivo illumination

 - Wavelength can be selected between 400 – 2000 nm

-- Irradiance can be adjusted
+- Irradiance and dose can be adjusted

 - Different sample stages supporting the use of microplates, petri dishes, and possibility for customized